abhinavt20/RecruitingPortfolio/README.md

 This file, providing an overview of my portfolio and the purpose of this repository.

 # Contact
 Feel free to reach out for collaboration or job opportunities!
-You can connect with me via LinkedIn (https://www.linkedin.com/in/abhinav-tadikonda) or email me at your-abhinavt@umich.edu
+You can connect with me via LinkedIn (https://www.linkedin.com/in/abhinav-tadikonda) or email me at abhinavt@umich.edu